addrummond/imask/README.markdown

     node imask.js > log

-Messages which are retrieved from the POP server are marked as unseen (i.e. unread) on the IMAP server.
+Messages which are retrieved from the POP server are marked as unseen (i.e. unread) on the IMAP server, unless `imapReadOnly` is true.
 Applications connecting to the POP server must use PASS authentication with the username `popUsername` and the password `popPassword`.

 Why you might want this
 =======================